- Is the free trial somehow limited?

 beaTunes can handle two kinds of music collections:

-If you are mainly using other applications than iTunes for playback, it makes sense to use a folder-based collection.
+If you are mainly using other applications than iTunes/Music for playback, it makes sense to use a folder-based collection.
 All computed values are immediately written to your files and can be imported from there by third party applications.
 To export playlists, you can right-click on the list in question, choose a format (Traktor supports M3U, but not M3U8), and export.

 Depending on the kind of library and your preferences, beaTunes writes certain values like key into your files—or not.
 You can read more about where beaTunes stores its data in this article.